What Are Teradata SQL Stored Procedures?

-Maybe the easiest way to describe Teradata Stored Procedures is in this way: Consider them as SQL enhanced with features traditional procedural languages like C, C++, C#, Pascal, etc. are offering.
+Maybe the easiest way to describe Teradata Stored Procedures is in this way: Consider them as SQL enhanced with features traditional procedural languages like C, C++, C#, Pascal, etc., offer.

-SQL is a set-orientated language, meaning you have to define your request and a set of data matching your requirements will be returned.
-On the other hand, traditional programming languages like C++, etc. are procedural languages.
-The big difference is the way you formulate which data you want to act upon or receive.
+SQL is a set-orientated language, meaning you have to define your request, and Teradata will return a set of data matching your requirements.
+On the other hand, traditional programming languages like C++, etc., are procedural languages.
+The big difference is how you formulate which data you want to act upon or receive.

-While in SQL you just have to define which data you want but not how this data has to be looked up, in a procedural language you have to specify exactly the access paths to your data.
+While in SQL, you have to define which data you want but not how this data has to be looked up.
+In a procedural language, you must specify your data’s access paths.